Luca-Blum/voxelmorph_mermaid/registration/README.md

 T1 weighted brain MRI and T2 weighted brain MRI are supported.
 The original data folder is expected to contain *nii.gz files There are three possible cases.

-1. t1: &nbsp;&nbsp;&nbsp;&nbsp;  intra-modal T1w MRI
+- t1: &nbsp;&nbsp;&nbsp;&nbsp;  intra-modal T1w MRI
-2. t2:  &nbsp;&nbsp;&nbsp;&nbsp; intra-modal T2w MRI
+- t2:  &nbsp;&nbsp;&nbsp;&nbsp; intra-modal T2w MRI
-3. t1t2: &nbsp; inter-modal T1w-T2w MRI
+- t1t2: &nbsp; inter-modal T1w-T2w MRI

 The base usage is:

-- python3 main.py -c case -pp True
+- python3 main.py -c --case -pp True

 This will preprocess the original data and stores the result in 'home/case/results'.
 Afterwards a default voxelmorph model is trained.
 In 'home/case/results' a folder for the weights of the voxelmorph model gets stored.
 For all three cases the preprocessing applies